tacodenouter/taco-2019-02/content/infoPages/default.md

     Bordrin, SpeechKit, Kindeo, Dash, #PAY, Dave's Lab, BBC Good Food, National Trust
 ---
+### Hello!

-I'm a digital design lead leading teams in London and Hong Kong.
+I'm a digital design lead with experience leading design teams in London and Hong Kong.

-We live in interesting times when it comes to design; startups are devising design systems, design tools are getting [better](https://medium.com/sketch-app-sources/sketch-58-smart-layout-117616e6c241) and [better](https://www.framer.com/) and design thinking permeates all kinds of businesses.
-Our industry is changing by the minute and I am glad to be working at such an exciting time with [people who are at the forefront](https://chengbao.com.hk/).
+I feel lucky to live in these exciting times when it comes to digital design; startups are devising design systems, design tools are getting [better](https://medium.com/sketch-app-sources/sketch-58-smart-layout-117616e6c241) and [better](https://www.framer.com/) and design thinking permeates all kinds of businesses.
+Our digital lives are changing by the minute and I am glad to be working with [people who are at the forefront](https://chengbao.com.hk/).

+### Background

 I studied [illustration](https://dribbble.com/tkdo) at Willem de Kooning Academy in Rotterdam, the Netherlands.
-During my studies I spent some time in Los Angeles and soon after graduating I moved to London.
-I learned design and branding from the best in the business, but
+During my studies I spent some time in Los Angeles, USA and soon after graduating I moved to London, UK.
+I learned design and branding from some the best in the business, but moved on to working for a number of tech startups in the first half of the 2010s.